Last update: March 1st 2021

 When traveling to Bonaire I will need to obtain a PCR test from an accredited laboratory.
 May I use the GGD (Municipal Health Service)?

 No, the GGDs in the Netherlands only test people with symptoms.
 The test they provide is not meant for healthy people who want to travel.
 They also do not provide the written test results in your name, which you are required to present when you board and when you disembark on Bonaire.
 There are several organizations in the Netherlands that provide the test.
 You may verify whether they work with accredited labs on their websites.
 Using search terms such as ‘travel test corona’ you will be able to find several providers on the internet.

-Questions on the risk of contamination
+Questions about the risk of infection

-I have been in contact with a person that tested positive for covid-19: what do i need to do?
+I have been in contact with a person that tested positive for COVID-19.
+What do I need to do?